FlorianRappl/YAMP/README.markdown

 Version history
 -------------------------------------------------------
+**1.2.0:**
+- Rewrote the parser; it is now twice as fast and returns accurate errors
+- Included the Zeta function
+- Improved the Gamma function
+- Completed a lot of the documentation work
+- Physics plugin reached version 0.8 (includes Psi_0(x), working unit converter)
+- Improved the operator system by allowing arbitrary operations through mapping
+- Added new visualization features like `subplot()`, `errorbars()` or `hist()`
+- Added lots of new value types for plotting
+- Rewrote the complete Exception handling - most important feature is the difference between runtime and parsing
+- Scripting is now fully functional and can be enabled by using `Parser.UseScripting = true`
+- Improved the console demo application, as well as the benchmarks and tests
+- Added the possibility of annotations in plots
+- A complex plot is available by using `cplot()`
+- A function plot can also be done by using `fplot()`
+- Added `Block` and `Statement` classes to distinguish between atomic blocks and whole statements
+- `Expression` and `Operator` instances are blocks, with `Keywords` being of type `Expression`

 **1.1.2:**
 - Improved physics plugin (unit conversations done)
 - Extended `contourplot`, `polarplot` and fixed the color palette